phicks6/OperatingSystem/README.md

 Contains the operating system that was programed for my Operating Systems: Design and Implementation class.

 ## About The Project
 This OS was programmed from the ground up for operating systems class at The University of Tennessee Knoxville.
 This was a tough class due to the workload it entailed and this project is easily the biggest project that I've worked on by myself.
 It was designed for a RISC-V architecture with 8 harts in a Qemu emulation.
-It can be divided into two parts, the SBI, and the actual OS.
+It can be divided into two parts, the SBI (Supervisor Binary Interface), and the actual OS.
 The SBI acts as an interface between machine mode and supervisor mode and acts as a bios that boots into the OS.
 Could you actually use this operating system?
 No, it lacks way too much to be actually useable and definitely has some bugs here and there.
-However, this was all coded in a single semester and I'm pretty proud of all that I was able to accomplish in that time.
+However, this was all coded in a single semester and I'm pretty proud of all that I was able to accomplish in such a limited time.

 ## SBI Overview
 The SBI is the only piece of code that runs in the machine mode, meaning that it is the only way to interact with the plic, clint, and machine mode registers.
 It exposes these services to the OS through the use of ecalls similar to how user programs request functionally from the OS with system calls.
 The SBI sets up all the harts and puts harts 1-7 to sleep and has hart 0 load into the operating system.
-The code is located in the sbi directory and has a separate makefile that creates an sbi.elf.
+The code is located in the '/sbi' directory and has a separate makefile that creates an sbi.elf.

 - clint.c:
         Allows us to use the mtimecmp register to interrupt the program a set amount of time in the future.